 NORWICH City clinched their third win of the league season by beating Cardiff City 3-2 at Carrow Road.

-Goals from Cameron Jerome, Russell Martin and Josh Murphy saw the Canaries claim three important points, even though a late double from Anthony Pilkington kept his former team on their toes right up to the final whistle.
+Goals from Cameron Jerome, Jonny Howson and Josh Murphy saw the Canaries claim three important points, even though a late double from Anthony Pilkington kept his former team on their toes right up to the final whistle.

 The opening quarter hour of the match was stop-start, with an unfortunate interlude for the Canaries as Robbie Brady was forced off injured following an aerial collision and awkward landing.